 The following year, about 40 of us attended, making it possible to develop a common language of instruction across the district.

 The year after that, our attendance doubled.
 Several schools were looking to become Demonstration Schools for Rigor.
 We scheduled a group of ten administrators from Evansville to tour Palm Beach County, Florida elementary and middle schools that were one year into the journey.

 That group generated lots of questions and several district administrators committed to attend Building Expertise so they could have a better understanding of what made LSI’s model different from all the rest.

 Questions were answered and interactions at the conference cemented the vision as I knew it would.
 The shift from old-economy to new-economy thinking was happening in my district.

 In September of 2015, three schools started the hard work of shifting mindsets and building expert teachers with the help of LSI.
 It was our hope that we would be adding three more the following year if the project was seeing results.

 During the summer, two of our three principals from the first-year cohort presented at the ’17 Building Expertise conference and three more schools were added to the project for the ’17-’18 school year in August.

 I have since retired after 42 years in schools, but I have not retired from my passion for learning and supporting the great work already in districts across the nation.
-I plan to attend Building Expertise 2018 and I hope many of you reading this blog will attend as well.
-I can guarantee it’s a conference like no other, and you’ll be glad you are a part of it.
-Information about this year’s event is here.
+If you have an opportunity to work with LSI and create a transformation in your school or district, take it from me: this is an organization like no other, and you’ll be glad you’re a part of it.

 Here are some Evansville teachers and administrators discussing the changes they’ve seen since the district partnered with LSI to become Schools for Rigor: